nais/doc/security/auth/maskinporten.md

 Maskinporten allows API providers to define access to their APIs, modeled as scopes, based on the consumer's organization number.

-When a NAIS client requests Maskinporten for a token, Maskinporten will first validate the validity of the JWT, then the signature (used to sign the JWT) will be validated and if the
+When a `client` requests Maskinporten for a token, Maskinporten will first validate the validity of the JWT, then the signature (used to sign the JWT) will be validated and if the
-NAIS client has access to the requested resources (scopes), an access_token will be returned to the client to be used for further actions.
+`client` has access to the requested resources (scopes), an `access_token` will be returned to the client to be used for further actions.

 {% hint style="warning" %}
 Make sure that **NAV** have pre-registered rights to **all** the scopes `scopes`, specified in the manifest, or provision of client will fail.